 I’m not someone who watches sports.
 It’s not really for me.
 For someone who grew up always playing some type of team sport and lives as active a lifestyle as I, it does seem kind of odd that I usually have very little to say on the subject nowadays.
 Guess I was never *into* the consumption of sport.
 Just the production of it.
 Anyway.

 But I was young once.
-And I’m not a totally checked-out person.
+And I’m not totally checked-out from the world.

 What Kobe Bryant Left Behind

 I remember Kobe Bryant growing up.
 He had a coolness and a flair and he seemed like a god on the basketball court.
 I drifted away from “sportball” and he got injured a few times & drifted away from the limelight.

 Compared to the rest of America (& the world), I’m slightly an outlier to the normal experience of Kobe Bryant.
 I never met him and never witnessed first-hand his grounded & giving demeanor.
 I hadn’t followed his “Exeunt Stage Left” from the NBA.
 But I go to bars — where there are TVs — and as I’ve been watching the aftermath of the events of January 26th, it feels surreal to see what I’m seeing.